MicroSectors Gold Miners -3x Inverse Leveraged ETN (NYSEARCA:GDXD) Shares Gap Down – Should You Sell?

-MicroSectors Gold Miners -3x Inverse Leveraged ETN (NYSEARCA:GDXD – Get Free Report) shares gapped down prior to trading on Tuesday .
-The stock had previously closed at $8.24, but opened at $7.16.
-MicroSectors Gold Miners -3x Inverse Leveraged ETN shares last traded at $7.21, with a volume of 688,880 shares changing hands.
+MicroSectors Gold Miners -3x Inverse Leveraged ETN (NYSEARCA:GDXD – Get Free Report) gapped down prior to trading on Tuesday .
+The stock had previously closed at $4.29, but opened at $4.18.
+MicroSectors Gold Miners -3x Inverse Leveraged ETN shares last traded at $4.18, with a volume of 2,611,570 shares trading hands.

 MicroSectors Gold Miners -3x Inverse Leveraged ETN Company Profile